Donating and crowd funding

 Spending money for good

-With thousands of charities competing for your donation, it's
+With thousands of charities and projects competing for your

-important to do some research to make sure your money is being used
+support, it's important to do some research to make sure your money

-Here are some things to think about before you donate.
+Here are some things to think about before you decide to donate

 Your decision to support one charity over another is usually